No results found

 Does having health insurance reduce the probability of skipping medical care?

-In 2022, 42% of American adults without health insurance skipped medical treatment because they couldn’t afford it, compared with 26% of American adults with health insurance.
-The Department of Health and Human Services also found that uninsured adults are less likely to have a primary care provider, which also leaves them unable to access recommended medications and preventative screenings.
+The Department of Health and Human Services also found that uninsured adults are less likely to have a primary care provider, leaving them far less likely to access recommended medications and preventative care.

-Learn more about who lacks health insurance in the US, and get the data directly in your inbox by signing up for our email newsletter.
+Explore more about who has health insurance and get the data directly in your inbox by signing up for our newsletter.

 Last updated